yousefalshaikh17/system-process-controller/README.md

 - **`test_terminate`**: Verifies the termination of a process.
 - **`test_restart`**: Verifies the restarting of a process.

-Disclaimer: Currently, the unit testing workflow only works on Windows.
-This is due to subprocess complications with Docker that will be resolved at a later date.
-If you have a solution, feel free to attempt it and contribute.

 ## **License**

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.